The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---

-- Debrief Misha about events at Orlane.
-  - What's her full name and background?
-  - What brought her to Orlane?
-What were her responsibilities?
-Is she still responsible for temple?
-  - Mend statue of Lathander and give to Misha along with holy book (Instill sense of duty).
-  - Show her Ailla's letters.
-Did she know of Garath Primo and the ancient Goliath temple?
-  - Did she know of the troglodytes?
-Any other threats, is it safe to return?
-  - Will she help with researching/defeating the Serpent Queen (fund with Orlane's treasure)?
-    - Locate second looter's spoils; may contain Misha's holy emblem.
-    - Where is the Goliath temple?
-We left trail blazes towards temple off the road south.
-    - Capture fanatic and determine cause of alteration: Detect Magic, Poison & Disease, or Evil.

-- Send message to Father William (Sending or Messenger).
-  - Route messages through Cpt.
-Thayne in Kuldera(?).
-  - Inform him of the loss of Orlane, can he research Snake Mother?

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
+  - Where is Cpt.
+Thayne based?
   - Who is Nyett Toothsharp?

 - Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.
   - See map, and read "The Rise and Fall of Rhestilor".
   - Can the keep serve as a base of operations in the Vale?

-- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-(Potential source for lore?)
+- Send message to Father William (Sending or Messenger).
+  - Route messages through Cpt.
+Thayne in Kuldera(?).
+  - Inform him of the loss of Orlane, can he research Serpent Queen?

+- Follow up with Misha about events at Orlane.
+Is she staying in Keys?
+  - What lore is there about the Serpent Queen?
+  - Where is the Goliath temple?
+We left trail blazes towards temple off the road south.
+  - What was the cause of alteration?
+Detect Magic, Poison & Disease, or Evil.
+  - Who is Garath Primo?

 - Monitor progress of Rockseeker brothers restarting magic forge in Wave Echo Cave.
   - Will maintain contact through Father William.